nedimkarakas/nedimkarakas.github.io/_posts/2018-06-14-Me-vs-Machine-vs-Girlfriend-vs-Dog.md

 <img src="https://nedimkarakas.github.io/assets/images/nedim.png" alt="alt text" width="150" height="150">

-First up we have yours truly, representing the category of the hardcore football fans.
+First up we have yours truly, representing the category of hardcore football fans.

 I've been a football fan for as long as I can remember and in addition to that I'm also a huge nerd - to which my 10 years of playing Football Manager can testify.